-4 December...what have we here?
-The Polar Star has departed Seattle for the southernmost port on the planet.
+Prince Harry and the rest of his group reached Pole on the 14th, although they got a ride part way.
+Both IceCube and the South Pole Telescope made significant science news at the end of the year, And the Polar Star has departed Seattle for the southernmost port on the planet.
 And at Pole, things are getting busy.
-Prince Harry is en route, UW drillers have been working on new access holes to the new rodwell and old rodwell/new sewer, and yet another bit of Old Pole is about to be blasted to smithereens (news).
+Prince Harry is en route, UW drillers have been working on new access holes to the new rodwell and old rodwell/new sewer, and yet another bit of Old Pole was blasted to smithereens.

 The first Pole LC-130 flight DID happen on 1 November as scheduled, bringing 30+ passengers.
 And despite some delays there now have been more flights, and a number of the 2012 winterovers have made it to New Zealand.

 9 October...the USAP program was shut down except for "caretaker status"--it lasted for a week (coverage).
 Meanwhile, China has announced a new station at Terra Nova Bay.

 8 October...the first Twin Otter passenger flight arrived from McMurdo!
 Two of the Kenn Borek air craft had arrived on their transit flight from Rothera en route to McM.
 And the McM main body flights are in full swing.
 But...there is that pesky U.S. government shutdown which could send most people home early.

 27 September...more info is out on the main body flights...which are including an Air New Zealand B-767 test flight (without passengers).
 Winfly was a success and McMurdo is starting to bustle.
 And at Pole the Sun is up, and its return has been celebrated.

 22 June...the day after Midwinter's Day, was the date of the big midwinter dinner.
 And as I was at a Polie reunion in New Orleans, I got to say "hi" to the winterovers.
 Meanwhile, we are starting to hear about the USAP plans for the upcoming summer season.